 Support makes all the difference when something goes wrong 3,000 km from home.
 Airalo offers chat and a help center in several languages with a large community behind it; Saily relies on Nord Security's 24/7 chat support.
 In both cases, the primary channel is written (no phone), so response speed depends on the time and language.

-The fine print to check for both: plan expiration (data expires even if you don't use it), top-up policy, whether the plan allows tethering, and what happens if you run out of data (it cuts off, no surprise overage charges, but you also can't browse).
-Neither includes a traditional phone number for calls: these are data plans, designed for calling via WhatsApp or other apps.
-If you need to receive SMS from your bank on your Spanish number, you'll have to use dual SIM mode, keeping your usual SIM active for messages.
+The fine print to check for both: plan expiry (data expires even if you don't use it), top-up policy, whether the plan allows tethering, and what happens if you run out of data (it cuts off, no surprise overage charges, but no browsing either).
+Neither includes a phone number for traditional calls: they are data plans, designed for calling via WhatsApp or other apps.
+If you need to receive bank SMS on your Spanish number, you'll have to use dual SIM mode, keeping your usual SIM active for messages.

 Which to choose based on your trip

-• Going to an unusual destination (Africa, Central Asia, islands): Airalo, due to its broader catalog.
+- Going to an unusual destination (Africa, Central Asia, islands): Airalo, due to a broader catalog.

-• Traveling to Europe or the USA and value the app: Saily, for experience and privacy extras.
+- Traveling to Europe or the US and value the app: Saily, for experience and privacy extras.

-• Looking for the best total price: compare the final amount for your exact days; sometimes you save €2-3, other times not.
+- Looking for the best total price: compare the final amount for both for your exact days; sometimes you save €2-3, other times not.

-Practical tip: In Europe, many travelers end up paying less per gigabyte with specialized local providers than with a global plan from Airalo or Saily.
+Practical tip: in Europe, many travelers end up paying less per gigabyte with providers specialized in the region than with a global Airalo or Saily plan.
 It's worth comparing all three.

 Frequently asked questions